 There is nothing worse than receiving a notification from a site visitor that your site has been flagged as spam or malicious.
-After all, you spend hours creating unique content and making sure your website is perfect.
+After all, you spend hours creating unique content, link building, and generally making sure your website is perfect.
 But that flag can cause untold problems, not just for your site traffic but also for your reputation and search engine optimization.

 This could be because Google or another search engine has updated its algorithm or changed it entirely (as with Hummingbird) and your content is viewed as spam.
-Quality, unique, fresh content and well-written copy will always help prevent this occurrence.
+Remember when creating content that quality, unique, fresh content and well-written copy will always help prevent this occurrence.

 Spoofing of your domain to send Unsolicited Commercial Email (UCE).
 It is a relatively simple matter to disguise the headers in an email and for a spammer to send out junk email making it appear as though it came from your servers.
 Increase security on your email servers or seek support from your hosting company if you have become a victim of this practice.